Calendar: Religious

 The most important use of pre-modern calendars is keeping track of the liturgical year and the observation of religious feast days.

 While the Gregorian calendar is itself historically motivated to the calculation of the Easter date, it is now in worldwide secular use as the de facto standard.
 Alongside the use of the Gregorian calendar for secular matters, there remain several calendars in use for religious purposes.

-Western Christian liturgical calendars are based on the cycle of the Roman Rite of the Catholic Church and generally include the liturgical seasons of Advent, Christmas, Ordinary Time (Time after Epiphany), Lent, Easter, and Ordinary Time (Time after Pentecost).
+Western Christian liturgical calendars are based on the cycle of the Roman Rite of the Catholic Church, and generally include the liturgical seasons of Advent, Christmas, Ordinary Time (Time after Epiphany), Lent, Easter, and Ordinary Time (Time after Pentecost).
 Some Christian calendars do not include Ordinary Time and every day falls into a denominated season.

-Eastern Christians, including the Orthodox Church, use the Julian calendar.
+The Eastern Orthodox Church employs the use of 2 liturgical calendars; the Julian calendar (often called the Old Calendar) and the Revised Julian Calendar (often called the New Calendar).
+The Revised Julian Calendar is nearly the same as the Gregorian calendar, with the addition that years divisible by 100 are not leap years, except that years with remainders of 200 or 600 when divided by 900 remain leap years, e.g. 2000 and 2400 as in the Gregorian calendar.